rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Bitcoin and similar currencies solve this problem using a global blockchain that everyone has access to.
 This allows users to check whether a given balance has already been spent by inspecting the global database of transactions.
-However, the global knowledge of the Bitcoin chain is inherently un-scalable.
+However, the global knowledge of the Bitcoin chain is inherently unscalable.
 Additionally, the details of the Proof of Work method of block generation leaves a certain measure of uncertainty with regards to the "finality" of any transaction in the newest blocks.
 This often requires users to wait up to an hour to be sufficiently confident their transaction really happened.

-A solution to this problem in a network with distributed blockchains,  starts with the realisation that the issue of detecting double-spending can be reduced to the issue of detecting "chain forking" in our network.
+A solution to this problem in a network with a distributed block-lattice, starts with the realisation that the issue of detecting double-spending can be reduced to the issue of detecting "chain forking" in our network.
 The usage of the blockchain allows us to make sure that all transactions are ordered and